YonekuraLab/yoneoLocr/README.md

 8. Launch yoneoLocrWatch.py from the shortcuts.
 ### Notes
 * The github site includes weights for only "hole" and "lowmagxtal" due to file size limit.
 Other weights are downloadable from our web site.
+### Command line options
+--object hole / xtal / diff / lowmagxtal
+&nbsp;&nbsp;&nbsp;Select running mode.
+--conf-sel 0.4
+&nbsp;&nbsp;&nbsp;A confidence threshold for object selection in hole and lowmagxtal modes.
+Default 0.4.
+--delout yes / no
+&nbsp;&nbsp;&nbsp;Delete output file showing objects enclosed with boxes.
+Default: no.
+--ice yes / no
+&nbsp;&nbsp;&nbsp; Include ice crystals for positioning in xtal mode.
+Default: no.
+Other options in the original script detect.py in YOLOv5 are also available.